Many of these products don’t even contain keratin.

 ClassAction.com Will Fight for You

-If you bought an over-the-counter keratin product that failed to produce a noticeable difference in your hair’s health or appearance, you may be entitled to compensation.
-ClassAction.com’s attorneys have recovered more than $2 billion for over 200,000 clients.
+If you suffered losses due to false advertising, you may be entitled to compensation.
+ClassAction.com’s attorneys have recovered more than $5 billion for over 200,000 clients.
 Contact us today for a free, no-obligation case review.